 Warren W. Sibilla Jr., PhD is a Diplomate Jungian Psychoanalyst with a clinical practice in Chicago, IL and South Bend, IN.
 Dr. Sibilla has served as the Director of the Clinical Training Program (2010 – 2014) at the Jung Institute and also teaches in their Analyst Training Program.
 Currently, Dr. Sibilla is engaged in the study and practice of Zen Buddhism including authoring a book on the relationship between Zen Buddhism and Analytical Psychology as well as a paper formally exploring Jung’s 1958 dialogue with Japanese Zen Master and Philosopher Hisamatsu.
 In addition to his clinical practice and work with the Institute, Dr. Sibilla teaches in both the Masters and Doctoral programs at The Chicago School of Professional Psychology and The Institute for Clinical Social Work and also facilitates several silent contemplative retreats throughout the year at GilChrist Retreat Center in Southwest Michigan.

-Irv Siegel has been in business for over 50 years.
-He came to know about Jung 20 years ago and has become a strong supporter of The C. G. Jung Center.
+Irv Siegel came to know about Jung over 20 years ago and has become a strong supporter of the Jung Center.
 Irv is enthusiastic about sharing his passion for film and making Jungian topics available to the public.
 He is especially interested in the process of individuation and exploring how people find the inner strength to make conscious decisions during significant crossroads in their lives.